Faculty & Staff

 Group page: www.yujiesun.org

 Yujie Sun (孙宇杰) received a B.S. degree in Chemistry from Fudan University in 2005.
 He then pursued graduate studies in inorganic photochemistry with Prof. Claudia Turro at The Ohio State University and obtained his Ph.D. degree in 2010.
 Subsequently, he joined the group of Prof. Christopher J. Chang at the University of California, Berkeley and Lawrence Berkeley National Laboratory as a postdoctoral scholar, working on renewable energy catalysis.
-Yujie started his independent career as an assistant professor at Utah State University in 2013 and moved to the University of Cincinnati as an associate professor in 2018.
+Yujie started his independent career as an Assistant Professor at Utah State University in 2013, moved to the University of Cincinnati as an Associate Professor in 2018, and was promoted to Professor in 2023.
 His group is interested in developing and understanding inexpensive materials and complexes for energy catalysis and biomedical applications.

 Headshot of Eric J Tepe